 Email content and formatting: spam filters can check email content to ensure it does not contain phishing or scam.
 Also, we recommend you to keep formatting as simple as possible, avoid uppercases, combination of fonts or colors, abusive use of exclamation marks.

 Email headers (or metadata): these include the following fields: Date, From, To, and Subject of your email.
 Spam filters will check these fields to ensure there is nothing unusual there.
-We recommend you to send emails only to people who agreed to receive communication from you, use a verified domain to send emails, personalize the subject line.

 HTML code of your email: unstructured HTML code will be suspect to spam filters.
 Mailmeteor email editor is built on Gmail's native technology, that should clean your email format.
 However, we recommend you to create your email directly in the editor instead of copy pasting text from Word, Google Docs or using an HTML template.